firecracker-microvm/firecracker/docs/network-setup.md

    192.168.1.1 via 192.168.1.7 dev eth0
    ```

-1. Add your nameserver to `resolve.conf`
+5. Add your nameserver to `/etc/resolve.conf`

    ```bash
    # cat /etc/resolv.conf
    nameserver 192.168.1.1
    ```

-## Advanced: Guest network configuration at kernel level
+## Advanced: Guest network configuration using kernel command line

 The Linux kernel supports an `ip` CLI arguments that can be passed to it when booting.
 Boot arguments in Firecracker are configured in the `boot_args` property of the boot source